UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 Rice Stats and Trends

+- Thus far this year Rice has one win against the spread.

-- The Owls have yet to cover the spread this year when underdogs by 23 points or more.
+- The Owls have been underdogs by 23 points or more one time this year and have not covered the spread once.

-- Rice has hit the over in 66.7% of its opportunities this year (four times in six games with a set point total).
+- Rice's games this season have gone over the point total four times in six opportunities (66.7%).

-- The Owls have 12 giveaways this season, while the Blazers have 12 takeaways .
+- This year the Owls have turned the ball over 12 times, while the Blazers have forced 12 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.